AndrioC/andrioc/README.md

 ### Hello!
 I'm Andrio Corrêa 👋🏾

-- 🔭 Currently, I work as a fullstack developer.
+- 🔭 Working as a fullstack developer.

  <div>
   <a href="https://github.com/andrioc">